Project-Counter/cop5/source/08-api/02-authentication-and-security-for-counter-api.rst

 * Combination of customer ID and requestor ID
 * API key assigned to the organization harvesting the usage

 All API paths (excluding the public /r51/status path) MUST be secured with the same method(s).
 Non-standard techniques (not specified in the Code of Practice and the COUNTER API Specification) MUST NOT be used.
 This includes authorization based on IP addresses.

+The COUNTER API was created explicitly as a machine-to-machine interface.
+As such, tools designed to make a user prove they are human (e.g. Captcha) MUST NOT be used to secure the COUNTER API.

 Report providers who would like to improve the security of their COUNTER API server should consider using API keys with secure values (e.g. randomly generated UUIDs).
 Report providers who already use requestor IDs and/or customer IDs with secure values should consider that adding an API key would require all report consumers to update their COUNTER API credentials.